 Low-frequency active sonar includes military sonar between 100 and 500 Hz and other sonar systems up to 1 kHz.
-Effort was expended for LFA sonar less than 500 Hz and between 500 Hz and 1 kHz (Figure 29).
+There was effort for LFA sonar both greater than 500 Hz and less than 500 Hz but there were no detections of greater than 500 Hz (Figure 30).